 - Carrying and loading equipment and materials

-To become an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
+To start as an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
+These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
 Related subjects may be covered in additional classes, such as electrical theory and safety practices.

 What Is an HVAC Helper's Salary?

-As reported by the Bureau of Labor Statistics, typical starting wage for HVAC helpers is around $37,000, although some HVAC helpers can eventually earn more.
-With experience and completing more training, HVAC helpers may be able to advance to become truly professional HVAC technicians, earning higher average salaries.
+As reported by the Bureau of Labor Statistics, the median annual wage for HVAC helpers is around $37,000, though a few HVAC helpers may earn more or less than this amount.
+With experience and additional training, HVAC helpers can graduate into truly professional HVAC technicians, earning higher average salaries.

-Generally, HVAC helpers are key members of any heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.
+Overall, an HVAC helper is an important member of a heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+With the right training and experience, an HVAC helper can expect to be a valuable part of the HVAC industry.